 There are plenty of Jewish heritage sites in Vilnius.
-The city nickname was the Jerusalem of the North.
+The city’s nickname was Jerusalem of the North.
 So what kind of synagogues Vilnius has to offer?
 There is only one functioning Choral synagogue at the moment.
-The enlightenment movement following community built in the 20th century.
+The enlightenment movement following the community built in the 20th century.
 However, there were more than a hundred Jewish houses of worship in a prewar Vilnius.
-Choral Synagogue survived World War II as.
+Choral Synagogue survived World War II.

 So where would one find a functioning synagogue in Vilna?

-Must visit is the synagogue which is open to date is a Choral Synagogue on Pylimo street 39.
+Must visit is the synagogue that is open to date is a Choral Synagogue on Pylimo street 39.
 The architect Dovydas Rozenhauzas designed and built it in 1903.
-Even though this synagogue wasn’t the largest or best known at that time, it’s the one which best survived the war.
+Even though this synagogue wasn’t the largest or best known at that time, it’s the one that best survived the war.

 Great Synagogue of Vilna.